Stripe and Inventory Management Software

 As every business owner knows, cash flow is critical to the success of your business.
 It’s not profitability or revenue, it is plain hard cash.
 To translate your sales into cash, you first need to collect payment from your customers.
 And to ensure that you have adequate funds to pay your suppliers by the end of 30 or 60 days, you also need cash.

 Invoice payments can come in many forms depending on where you are around the world.
 Cash, cheque, bank transfer, telegraphic transfer, or other digital payment systems unique to a country or a region.
 Some have stiff charges for the sender and recipient, such as telegraphic transfers.
 Others, such as cheques, have long clearance times that does not guarantee that you will receive the actual funds in the end.

 What is Stripe?

 Stripe, if you haven’t heard of it already, is an online payment processing platform that allows individuals and businesses to make and receive payments over the Internet.
-It offers a ready-to-use technical, fraud prevention and banking infrastructure to power an online payments system for your business.
+It offers a ready-to-use technical, fraud prevention, and banking infrastructure to power an online payment system for your business.